-Forward contracts, designated as hedges of net investments in foreign operations with a functional currency other than the functional currency of the Company, have maturities of less than 1 year and an average CAD/USD exchange rate of 0.7397 as at March 31, 2023 (less than 1 year as at December 31, 2022).
+As at June 30, 2023, forward contracts, designated as hedges of net investments in foreign operations with a functional currency of the Company, have maturities of less than 1 year (less than 1 year as at December 31, 2022) and an average CAD/USD exchange rate of 0.7561.
 The effective portion of changes in fair value is recorded in Other comprehensive income, as is the foreign currency translation of the net investment in a foreign operation.
-For the three months ended March 31, 2023 and 2022, the Company did not recognize any ineffectiveness.
+For the six months ended June 30, 2023 and 2022, the Company did not recognize any ineffectiveness.